rsyncOSX/photosbythomas/content/posts/henharrier.md

 categories: [birds, bird of prey]
 ---

-Hen Harrier, female and male.
+Hen Harrier, a male and female.
 The male is grey and white with black wingtips.
+I am very lucky to have a couple nesting not far from my cabin in the mountains.
+In June 2024, I observed the male returning with prey and delivering the prey to the female.
 The Hen Harrier is critically endangered in Norway.
 Only a few hundred couples are nesting here.

-I am very lucky to have a couple nesting not far from my cabin in the mountains.
-In June 2024, I observed the male returning with prey and delivering the prey to the female.

 # Wikipedia